This module examines social and technical approaches to better security resilience in systems through consideration of methods of attack and defence.

 Exploration of classification and regression analysis.
 Overview of the mathematics behind Support Vector Machine and the application of the SVM algorithm in the context of networking security.
 Introduction to non-linear classification and high-dimensional feature spaces to improve intrusion detection systems, mitigate security vulnerabilities and identify data exfiltration.

-Exploration neural networks and deep neural networks for threat analysis and malware detection.
+Exploration of neural networks for threat analysis and malware detection.
 Exploration of the propagation models, weights and learning rules.
-Comparison of variants of neural networks (ANN, CNN, RNN).
 The mathematics and models behind the different algorithms are explored and applied to the classification of network traffic, identify threats, computer misuse, and improve network security.

 Teaching and Learning Work Loads